Labirintami/doc/docs/list/api/list_height_config.md

 title: height
 ---

-@short:
-sets the height of List
+@short: sets the height of List

-@type: number|string
+@signature:  height?: number | string;

 @example:
 // sets the height as a number